Dianthus (Di- AN- Thus) are perfect pot plants which are also known as pinks or Sweet Williams – Dianthus barbarous.

 Dianthus plants grow well in cool climates.
 Fertile, alkaline and well-drained soil is suitable for growing these perennials.
 They should be planted in a spot where they receive partial sunlight for at least 4-5 hours of the day.

-Sweet Williams plants cannot bear over watering as it turns the foliage yellow.
+Sweet William plants cannot bear over watering as it turns the foliage yellow.
 Watering once a week is just enough for Dianthus.
 Good and continuous air circulation around the stems is very essential for growing these.

 Growing Dianthus Seeds